DarkSnakeGang/GoogleSnakeModLoader/README.md

 # Google Snake Mod Loader

-2024 update - we now have a website with the mods built in!
-It's a lot easier than the method detailed on this page. https://googlesnakemods.com/
+**2024 update - we now have a website with the mods built in!
+It's a lot easier than the method detailed on this page.** https://googlesnakemods.com/

-New way to get snake mods since bookmarks broke.
+This readme details how to get the mod loader userscript for google snake, however it is easiest to just use the link above.

 Featured mods (may change):
 - More Menu Mod